brunorijsman/dske-python/docs/protocol-guide.md

 {
   "share_index": "integer",           # The index of the share (0, 1, ..., n-1).
   "encryption_key_allocation": {      # The PSRD pool allocation for the share encryption key.
-    [                                 # List of allocation fragments
+    "fragments": [                    # List of fragments in the allocation {                               # One fragment in the allocation
         block_uuid: "string",         # The UUID of the PSRD block from which the fragment was allocated.
         start_byte: "integer",        # The index of the start byte for the fragment within the block.
-      size: "integer"                 # The size of the fragment ]
+        size: "integer"               # The size of the fragment }, ...
+    ]
   },
   "encrypted_share_value": "string"   # Base64 encoded encrypted share value